Kiamehr5/OpSNuG/CODE_OF_CONDUCT.md

 ## 8. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify kiamehr13922014@gmail.com with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
-This Link

 Make sure it's no spam otherwise will be kicked out of the OpSNuG community

 ## 9. Scope